Irving, TX 75039

 With its world-class stages and abundance of bars where the tunes ring out all night long, Irving is the place to go for an epic evening full of live music.
 See famous performers from around the globe at The Pavilion at the Toyota Music Factory, home to three stages ranging from the 2,500-seat theater to the 8,000-capacity indoor/outdoor amphitheater.
 Enjoy the rest of your night out after the show with cuts of fire-roasted steaks at Boi Na Braza Brazilian Steakhouse, mouthwatering sushi at Kabuki Japanese Restaurant, craft cocktails at Bar Louie, and local beers at the Thirsty Lion.
 These are just a few of the restaurants and bars at Toyota Music Factory that serve up something for everyone.

 Want even more live music?
 The Texas Lottery Plaza at the Toyota Music Factory showcases local acts before and after each performance and on Friday and Saturday nights.
-For a first look at up-and-coming Texas talent, find your way to Bar Louie or the intimate stage at The Ranch at Las Colinas, a chef-driven farm-to-fork restaurant that serves up Texas beef and locally sourced ingredients.
+For a first look at up-and-coming Texas talent, find your way to the OUTLAW Taproom at the Four Seasons or the intimate stage at The Ranch at Las Colinas, a chef-driven farm-to-fork restaurant that serves up Texas beef and locally sourced ingredients.
 These are just a few of the many live music venues you can visit here in Irving.
 Check out this calendar of upcoming shows so you don’t miss a thing while you’re here.

 Go on a Romantic Gondola Ride